weaveworks/policy-library/README.md

 <b>Sync Notes:</b>
 - All commands (policies/templates/categories/standards) have same options
-- `-d, -a, -s` options have default values.
-You can just use these options to override the default ones.
+- `-d`, `-a` and `-s` options have default values.
+You can use these options to override the default ones.
 Otherwise, you don't need to set them.

 ## Setup repo githooks
 This command sets the path for the repo hooks to .githooks directory so that it can be version-controlled and used by everyone using this repo.